hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_dolphin_jumping_out_of_the_water_68bdb7af-adc9-47c9-8893-67e31299e98b-0_3.content.md

 ## Contact Us
 Have questions or want to share your own ocean adventure story?
 Contact us and join our community of ocean enthusiasts.

-Thank you for visiting our website and we hope our captivating background inspires you to discover the wonders of the ocean. 🌊🐬
+Thank you for visiting our website and we hope our Cap<wbr>ti<wbr>va<wbr>ting background inspires you to discover the wonders of the ocean. 🌊🐬

 ---